 The collection and correlation of data in JSI’s 4Sight platform enables customers to visualize diverse data in one place, identify gaps in intelligence, filling those gaps through correlation across the data sources.

-In the webinar I delve further into how 4Sight helps expands visibility into location and relationships across data sources normalizing and contextualizes information, whilst applying enrichments to maximize threat intelligence and streamline the decision-making process.
-The growing importance of OSINT data and our partnership with Fivecast enables us to correlate these sources of content with existing location and relationship data in 4Sight, uncovering patterns, trends and insights that otherwise wouldn’t be available from a single data source.
+In the webinar, I delve further into how 4Sight helps expand visibility into location and relationships across data sources normalizing and contextualizing information, whilst applying enrichments to maximize threat intelligence and streamline the decision-making process.
+The growing importance of OSINT data and our partnership with Fivecast enables us to correlate these sources of content with existing location and relationship data in 4Sight, uncovering patterns, trends, and insights that otherwise wouldn’t be available from a single data source.
 For example, placing location from lawful interception alongside content from social media so that the user can determine the “what” and “where” in one application.

 Overall, JSI and Fivecast together make the data tsunami very accessible to users – they don’t need to understand the complexities of the technologies but can focus on the insights and applying those to their investigation missions.